python/devguide/getting-started/setup-building.rst

 to use an optimized build of CPython.
 It can take a lot longer to build CPython with optimizations enabled, and it's usually not necessary to do so.
 However, it's essential if you want accurate benchmark results for a proposed performance optimization.

-To get an optimized build of Python, ``configure --enable-optimizations --with-lto``.
+For an optimized build of Python, use
+``configure --enable-optimizations --with-lto``.
 This sets the default make targets up to enable Profile Guided Optimization(PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.